paljs/docs/src/pages/plugins/sdl-inputs.md

 interface OptionsType {
   // if you use a custom generated files path you need to import dmmf from this path and send to our function through this option. dmmf?: DMMF.Document;
+  // take an array of field names to exclude from any input type excludeFields?: string[];
+  // take a function and the input object as arg and return array of fields you want to generate filterInputs?: (input: DMMF.InputType) => DMMF.SchemaArg[];
   // by default when we create update inputs you will set data like {username: {set: "Ahmed"}} by making this option true you will be able to use it like {username: "Ahmed"} without set.
   // but you will also lose these options for number fields
   // increment: x: Adds x to the current value